 Tags must be legible and understandable by all employees.

-Tags and there means of attachment must be made of materials which will withstand the environmental conditions encountered in the workspace.
+Tags and their means of attachment must be made of materials which will withstand the environmental conditions encountered in the workspace.

 Tags must be securely attached so that they cannot inadvertently or accidentally be detached during use.